-The Kurabo Museum is located on a 10-15 minute walk from Kurashiki Station.
+The Kurabo Museum is about a 10–15 minute walk from Kurashiki Station.

 Kurabo Museum